Pharmacy Technician Programs In Burlington, VT: Where Are The Best Schools?

 Phone: (802) 828-2800

-In addition to their practical placement with a local pharmacy employer, usually in a retail setting, students admitted to the program must complete nine credits of classroom based education, including Introduction to Pharmacy Technician and Customer Service classes.
+In addition to their practical placement with a local pharmacy employer, usually in a retail setting, students admitted to the program must complete nine credits of classroom-based education, including Introduction to Pharmacy Technician and Customer Service classes.
 On average, apprenticeships last six to nine months and students are prepared during that time to sit the PTCE certification exam as set by the PTCB.

-There is no charge to those who are admitted to the program as this is an apprenticeship offering, but to qualify, students must meet all state licensing requirements and any additional requirements set by individual employers.
+There is no charge to those admitted to the program as this is an apprenticeship offering, but to qualify, students must meet all state licensing requirements and any additional requirements set by individual employers.
 Students must also meet residency requirements set by the Vermont Department of Labor.